Newstead Gasworks: Heritage listing

 One of the principal characteristics of a gasworks was its gasholder storage and other necessarily robust but sensitive and reliable machinery and apparatus required for drawing from the storage.
 At the Newstead site, the remaining gasholder (remnants) and guide framing demonstrates some of these characteristics of the gasworks.

 The place is important because of its aesthetic significance.

 Large round structures are unusual and attractive, particularly in areas of predominantly angular commercial and industrial construction such as Newstead.
 Aesthetically, the cylindrical gasholder with its spherical crown, even when empty, was both interesting and elegant.
 The aesthetic is further enhanced by the slightly ornate frame-guide structure.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 For over 100 years, passers-by along Breakfast Creek Road, Longland and Ann Streets, as well as residents of and workers in the area, would have seen No.2 gasholder in various states of filling, silently performing its important function of storing and feeding out the gas supply.
 For these communities, the gasholder (remnants) and guide framing was and is an important landmark.
 The material remaining on the site carries with it a strong association with these communities.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The gasworks site has a special association with a vital public utility, Brisbane's gas supply, for over a century.
-Prominent figures with long and close associations with the gasworks included Lewis Adolphus Bernays (associated between 1864-1908) and the Hon James Cowlishaw (associated between 1873-1920).
+Prominent figures with long and close associations with the gasworks included Lewis Adolphus Bernays (associated between 1864 and 1908) and the Hon James Cowlishaw (associated between 1873 and 1920).